About Troy, MI

-Raintree park covers 41 acres and is half wooded and half open.
-There is a eighteen hole disc golf course, baseball diamond, two play structures and picnic shelter.
-There are paved walking path through the woods, and according to several who purchased Troy properties, this is the park to see the deer and the critters.
+Raintree Park covers 41 acres and is half wooded and half-open.
+There is an eighteen-hole disc golf course, baseball diamond, two play structures, and picnic shelter.
+There is a paved walking path through the woods, and according to several who purchased Troy properties, this is the park to see the deer and the critters.

 Troy Skate Park

 The Troy Skate Park is just north of the Community Center with snacks and restrooms available at the center.
-It's a 10,000 square foot site with 26 ramps, wedges and rails designed by HUNA.
-It's an all steel construction with a Skatelite Pro surface to provide an exceptionally smooth ride.
-Skate boards, inline skates (not traditional) and bikes are welcome (mountain and BMX bikes).
+It's a 10,000 square foot site with 26 ramps, wedges, and rails designed by HUNA.
+Its all-steel construction and Skatelite Pro surface provide an exceptionally smooth ride.
+Skateboards, inline skates (not traditional) and bikes are welcome (mountain and BMX bikes).

 Somerset Collections anchor stores include Nortstroms, Macy's, Neiman Marcus and Sacks Fifth Avenue.
 In addition to that there are several top luxury brand stores, including but not limited to Cartier, L.K.
 Bennett, Chanel, Louis Vuitton, Burberry, Gucci, Salvatore Ferragamo, Michael Kors, Ralph Lauren, Tiffany, Giorgio Armani, Hugo Boss, MaxMara, Omega, and Coach.